dawranliou/dawranliou.com/content/blog/2021-03-21-reagent-component-vs-react-component.md

 }
 ```

-As oppose to React components, Reagent components are just Clojure functions
+As oppose to React components, Reagent components in the most simplified form
-that returns Clojure data in [Hiccup] style.
-Example:
+(also called as Form-1 component) are just Clojure functions that returns Clojure data in
+[Hiccup] style.

 ```clojure
 (defn welcome [props]
   [:h1 {} (:name props)])
 ```

+> There are other ways to define a Reagent component as described in the
+> official documentation on [Creating Reagent Components].

 Although this may seem counter-intuitive, since I'm already calling it
 "component", the Reagent component above is just a pure Clojure function and